 DJI Mavic 3 Release Date

-If the rumor is anything to go by, we should expect the DJI Mavic 3 to drop by the end of this year.
+As the rumors regarding the release of the next flagship product from DJI continue to spread in full force, many speculations have been made regarding what the actual release date is going to be.
+However, If the rumor is anything to go by, we should expect the DJI Mavic 3 to drop by the end of this year.
 But when exactly should we be expecting it?

 Sources told DroneDJ that the company has decided not to release the DJI Mavic 3 in 2020 because the older Mavic 2 continues to fly off the shelves.
 It makes little sense for a company to bring a successor when the older model is still selling like hotcakes.
-However, the company can change its plans anytime depending on the market competition.

 DJI Mavic 3 Specs